CalvinRodo/Resume/resume.md

 **Fisheries and Oceans Canada (Canadian Coast Guard) IT Systems** **Acting Technical Authority/Project Manager MariTime** *June 2015 to April 2016*
- >- Developed a plan to upgrade a CCG's Mission planning and timetracking software from Delphi 7 to .Net \
+ >- Developed a plan to upgrade a CCG's Mission planning and timetracking software from Delphi 7 to .Net
  >- Managed a team of two consultants and two developers
  >- Developed a web portal for Sea Going Personel to view leave balances and training taken
  >- Evaluated an RFP for hiring two consultants (~$500,000)

 **ESDC (IITB) Solution Delivery Services**
 **Acting Team Leader** *March 2015 to June 2015*
->- Organized a monthly Developer Community of Practice meeting, where I lead various talks as well as
+>- Organized a monthly Developer Community of Practice (Dev COP) meeting
+>- Gave talks to Dev COP about Test Driven Design (tools, techniques, benefits)
->- Attended Architecture Review Commitee to evaluate solutions for enterprise
+>- Attended Architecture Review Commitee to support the departments Application Portfolio Management Process.
 >- Organized training for IITB's Technical Advisors Resource Centre
 >- Provided code reviews for development teams
+>- Refactored and Rewrote the Record of Employment website from an ASP.Net WebForms application written in Visual Basic to an ASP.Net MVC Web Application written in C#
+>- Rewrote ROEWebs Intranet facing APIs in WCF
+>- Rewrote ROEWebs Internet facing APIs in WebAPI (Restful)

-**ESDC (IITB) ROE Intake Team **
-**Programmer Analyst** *July 2010 to March 2015*
+**ESDC (IITB) Record of Employment (ROE) Intake Team ** **Programmer Analyst** *July 2010 to March 2015*

-Web Experience Toolkit
-Contributor: December 2012 to Present

-Untitled Hosting: Owner December 2012 to Present
-Projects:
-Wedding RSVP and Registry Site
-Perfect Press Fitness Website Design
+>- Created Mockups for Assistant in collaboration with Business Stakeholders
+>- Designed ROE Web Assistant using Knockout.js and ASP.Net MVC
+>- Designed and developed a Business Rules Engine to validate ROEs for various intake streams
+>- Introduced a Code Review program for Junior Developers

 HRSDC-RHDSC (IITB) In-Person Support Services (formerly CAWS Services) IM/IT Programmer: Jan, 2006 to July 2010